Flag icons for languages

 The use of flag icons, particularly national flags, for languages is a common practice.
 Such icons have long been used on tourist attraction signage, and elsewhere in the tourism space, but have found wider use in website localization where UX limitations have become apparent.

 The usage remains widespread despite problems, such as being potentially insulting, since countries and languages don't have a one-to-one correspondence.
 The World Wide Web Consortium suggests not using such practice, and recommends using texts instead.

 Types of flags icons

 National flags

 National flags are the most commonly used flag icons for representing languages.
-They are generally chosen because they either represent the language's origin (e.g. the flag of Spain used over the flag of Mexico) or the highest number of native speakers (e.g. the flag of the United States over the Flag of England).
+They are generally chosen because they either represent the language's origin (e.g. the flag of Spain used over the flag of Mexico) or the highest number of native speakers (e.g. the flag of the United States over the Flag of England or United Kingdom).